-Though the economy of many countries remain stagnant, the field of information technology and computer science continues to grow at an impressive rate.
+Though the economy of many countries remains stagnant, the field of information technology and computer science continues to grow at an impressive rate.
 This growth is mainly due to the increasing use of technology in commercial and domestic settings.

 According to the Bureau of Labor Statistics, the employment rate for IT experts is expected to grow by an average of 22 percent over the next 10 years.
 Not to mention, the job satisfaction rates and salaries for IT experts will improve by a larger margin (average of $63,000 now).

 Here are the 8 in-demand IT jobs for those who want to pursue a career in IT.

 Software engineers design, develop, maintain, and test the operation of structures and systems that make computers work.
 They apply the principles of computer science, engineering and mathematical analysis to perform their duties.
 They earn an average salary of $102,280 per year, which is quite impressive.

 The employment rate is projected to grow by 17 percent for the next decade.
 This growth rate is considered much faster than the national average.

 Analytics managers work with companies to develop effective strategies for data analysis and reporting.
 Their typical duties include implementing analytic solutions, overseeing analytic operations to correct discrepancies, extracting information from multiple sources and building systems to transform raw data into actionable insights.
 Analytics managers earn an average salary of $108,000 per year.
 The 10-year job growth rate is at 30 percent.

 User experience (UX) designers apply their knowledge of web design and web hosting to create websites and web servers that provide value to users.
 They are responsible for creating the look and feel of these interfaces.
 Other duties include ensuring that websites run on stable vps hosting platforms.